fetchai/agents-aea/docs/tac-skills-contract.md

 ## Discussion

-This demo shows how agents negotiate autonomously with each other while they pursue their goals by playing a game of TAC.
+This demo shows how agents negotiate autonomously with each other while they pursue their goals by participating in the Trading Agents Competition (TAC).
 The demo can be run against Fetchai or Ethereum ledger.
 Transactions are validated on an ERC1155 smart contract on the Fetchai Stargateworld or a local Ganache Ethereum testnet.